 - I am a COVID-19 'impacted tenant' ...

-The Tribunal then must consider whether the eviction is 'fair and reasonable in the circumstances', taking into account factors including:
+The Tribunal must consider whether the eviction is 'fair and reasonable in the circumstances', taking into account factors including:

 - advice from Fair Trading about the landlord and your participation in formal 'good faith' rent reduction negotiations,